 The core of the will contains specific instructions for the distribution of your assets.
 You can detail bequests of money or property to specific individuals and provide guidelines for the inheritance of the remaining estate, if any, after these specific gifts.
 Moreover, you appoint an executor, the person responsible for ensuring your will’s instructions are carried out as intended.

 Your will can also include provisions for guardianship, should you have minor children or pets that need care.

-Finally, the will typically includes a statement of attestation, in which the testator confirms that the will is their final testament, and it should be signed by the testator and a certain number of witness as per state law.
+The will is concluded with a statement of attestation, where you confirm that the will is your final testament.
+It should be signed by you and witnessed by the required number of individuals, as dictated by state law.